 - Serve with crusty bread and enjoy.
 Of course, this soup is always better the next day as most soups are.

-Throw in any vegetables you happen to have on hand including leftover veggies from your Thanksgiving meal.
-Fresh is always better, but canned vegetables along with their juice work well too.
+Throw in any vegetables you happen to have on hand including anything left from your Thanksgiving meal.
+Fresh is always better, but canned vegetables with their juice work well too.
 Feel free to be creative.

-Soup made with lean turkey and plenty of vegetables is low in calories and high in fiber.
-It’s a great way to clean out all that we indulged in during the holidays.
-Also, bone broth has many immune-boosting benefits to keep you strong and healthy.
+Soup made with lean turkey and plenty of vegetables is low in calories and full of fiber.
+It helps you to clean out your system after eating rich food during the holidays.
+Bone broth has many immune-boosting benefits to keep you strong and healthy.

-Souping in between holiday meals is a great way to get through the holidays without gaining weight.
+Souping in between holiday meals is a great way to get back in shape after the holidays.

 You may enjoy these soup recipes as well.